Large Language Model-Guided Semantic Alignment for Human Activity Recognition: System design

-\textbf{(3) Incorporate the new semantic interpretation based on whether it can reduce the overall KL divergence:} If the newly generated interpretations reduce the KL divergence, we accept the new semantic interpretation; otherwise, we retain the original one.
-We repeat this process until either the KL divergence no longer shows significant improvement for multiple continuous iterations or the specified number of iterations is reached.
+\textbf{(3) Incorporate the new semantic interpretation based on its impact on the cluster structure:} If the newly generated interpretations reduce the intra-cluster distance, making the responses within the same cluster more compact, we accept the new semantic interpretation; otherwise, we retain the original one.
+We repeat this process until either the cluster structure remains stable (e.g., the intra-cluster distance change falls below a predefined threshold) for multiple continuous iterations or the specified number of iterations is reached.

+Note that the iterative re-generation process occurs only during the offline training stage and does not impact the efficiency of online inference when deployed on mobile devices.
+In our study, only 13.30\% of the semantic interpretations were identified as inaccurate.